SMTorg/smt/doc/_src_docs/surrogate_models/genn.rst

 to predict partial derivatives accurately.
 This is accomplished by minimizing a modified version of the Least Squares Estimator (LSE) that accounts for Jacobian prediction error.
 The main benefit of jacobian-enhancement is better accuracy with fewer training points compared to standard fully connected neural nets.
-This surrogate model relies on an upstream library called `jenn`_ with more details on the implementation.
+This surrogate model relies on an upstream library called `jenn`_ where more details on the implementation can be found.

 .. _jenn: https://pypi.org/project/jenn/